|

 and Body

-The theology of the body is profound
+The theology of the body tells us

-theology.
-It tells us that Christianity is not a matter of abstract spiritual
+that Christianity is not a matter of abstract spiritual

 knowledge or esoteric